GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Visualization Interface

 \name\ integrates various hierarchical levels of detail, ranging from the overall model architecture to the intricate data transformations within a specific layer (\ref{goal:integrate_diverse_computation}).
 By revealing computation processes hierarchically, \name{} enables effective visualization of large-scale data involved in a GNN without overwhelming users (\ref{goal:real_data}).

-First, users can observe the architecture overview next to the GNN model and task selectors, as shown in \autoref{fig:interface}.D1 and \autoref{fig:teaser}.B2.
+First, users can observe the architecture overview next to the GNN model and task selectors, as shown in \autoref{fig:interface}.D1.
 Different GNN tasks (\eg, a node or graph classification) and GNN variants (\eg, graph convolution or graph attention) will lead to different model architectures.

 Second, users can view a more detailed visualization that shows the outputs of each layer.
 Clicking on a layer in the architecture overview highlights the corresponding layer in the detailed visualization.
-As shown in \autoref{fig:interface}.D2 and \autoref{fig:matrix-view}.a, hovering over a node in a given layer highlights the relevant nodes in the previous layer that contribute to its feature computation.
+As shown in \autoref{fig:interface}.D2, hovering over a node in a given layer highlights the relevant nodes in the previous layer that contribute to its feature computation.
 This interaction illustrates how node features are progressively learned from their neighbors, layer by layer.

-Third, when users click on a specific layer output, \name\ visualizes the detailed computation within that layer in the style of a horizontal flow chart, as shown in \autoref{fig:interface}.D3 and \autoref{fig:matrix-view}.b.
+Third, when users click on a specific layer output, \name\ visualizes the detailed computation within that layer in the style of a horizontal flow chart, as shown in \autoref{fig:interface}.D3.
 Upon selection, the chosen layer expands, while non-selected layers shift to the side and fade in opacity.
-This animated transition and the focus+context design help users focus on the selected layer while still preserving the overall context of the GNN model.
-In the flow chart, the inputs, outputs, learnable parameters of this layer are visualized as heatmaps (\autoref{fig:matrix-view}.B1), where the shape represents the vector's dimensions, and the cell colors indicate their respective values.
-Internal results are also displayed as heatmaps to break down a complex computation process into multiple steps, making it easier to interpret.
+This animated transition and the focus+context design helps users focus on the selected layer while still preserving the overall context of the GNN model.
+In the flow chart, the inputs, outputs, and learnable parameters of this layer are visualized as heatmaps (\autoref{fig:matrix-view}.B1), where the shape represents the vector's dimensions, and the cell colors indicate their respective values.
+Internal results are also displayed as heatmaps to break down a complex computation process into multiple steps for easy interpretation.
 Curves connecting these heatmaps illustrate the computation process.
 Icons on the curves indicate specific types of computations (\autoref{fig:matrix-view}.B2), while curves without icons represent the addition of factors.
-The thickness and color of these curves encode the corresponding multiplication factors.
+Thickness and color of these curves encode the corresponding multiplication factors.